DavisPL-Teaching/119/lecture4/README.md

 Announcements:

-- Next week, Nov 10 and Nov 12 class will be remote on Zoom
+- Next week, Monday (Nov 10) and Wed (Nov 12) class will be remote on Zoom

   OH also remote on Zoom